idilir/DSA-210-PROJECT/README.md

 **Title**: Analyzing the Impact of Weather on Coffee Sales

 ## Motivation
 Coffee shops often experience fluctuating sales due to weather conditions.
-This project explores how **temperature** and **rainfall** influence daily coffee sales at a fictional café.
+This project explores how **temperature** and **rainfall** influence daily coffee sales at a café.
 The goal is to help small businesses optimize inventory and staffing based on weather forecasts.

 ## Data Sources
 1. **Weather Data**